learn-co-students/scraping-flatiron-code-along-v-000/README.md

 Scraper.new.get_page
 ```

-Once your file looks like the code above, run the file with `ruby
-lib/scraper.rb` in your terminal.
+Once your file looks like the code above, run the file with `q` in your terminal.
 Once you hit your binding, type the `doc`
 variable into the terminal and you should see the HTML document, retrieved for
 us by Nokogiri and open-uri.
 You should see something like this: